Personify

 Paola Romero

 Paola runs a makerspace at MIT, which means her favorite sentence is 'let's just try it.'
-She teaches students to 3D print, laser cut, and prototype their way to confidence — because nothing convinces a kid they're an engineer like holding something they built.
+She teaches students to 3D print, laser cut, and prototype their way to confidence, because nothing convinces a kid they're an engineer like holding something they built.
 (MIT Mechanical Engineering; medical-device intern at Lexington Medical.)

 Caden Tan

-Research Mentor — Biomedical Engineering (Johns Hopkins)
+Engineering Project Mentor (Johns Hopkins)

 Caden spent four years in a hands-on engineering program as a teenager - soldering, laser cutting, leading project teams - so he remembers exactly what it's like to learn by building.
 Now a researcher at Johns Hopkins, he mentors students the way he wishes someone had mentored him: side by side, tools out.
 (JHU Biomedical Engineering.)